dyarawilliams/100-days-of-code/r1-log.md

 Completed 100% of Applied Accessibility on freeCodeCamp.
 Also worked on my web page I began on yesterday to change a few things that I leared previously and today.
 [Applied Accessibility](https://codepen.io/dyarawilliams/full/GRqpZBp)

 ### R1D8
-Completed Responsive Web Principles section on freeCodeCamp and I'm applying it.
+Completed Responsive Web Design Principles section on freeCodeCamp and I'm applying it.
 Worked on the web page that I have named Applied Accessibility thinking about changing the name and adding more info.